-Visiting the Belvedere Vienna means you can get lost in fine art and beautiful landscaping.
-The palace and baroque gardens of Prince Eugene of Savoy, one of the most prominent commanders of Austrian history, cover the essence of historic Vienna.
-The Belvedere also houses the Austrian National Gallery, a top Vienna museum collecting 1,000 years of national art.
-Here are my personal notes of what to see and doat the Belvedere.
+Visiting the Belvedere Vienna you can happily lose yourself in fine art and beautiful landscaping.
+While the palace and baroque gardens alone are worth a visit the Belvedere’sAustrian National Gallery impresses with 1,000 years of national art.
+Below I’m sharing my personal notes of what to see and doat the Belvedere.

 The Palace And Baroque Gardens

 To begin with, the Belvedere shines a bright light on the financial merits of Imperial star commander Prince Eugene of Savoy.
 After his victories in the Siege of Vienna and the Spanish War of Succession he built the Belvedere in the first half of the 18th century.
 That was 18 years after buying the Winter Palace in Himmelpfortgasse.

 In brief, the Belvedere mixes palatial glamour and baroque gardens with delicate sculptures, fountains and Alpine plants.

 To point out the Belvedere’s center piece: On the first floor, the brown-white-goldMarble Hall boasts a vast oval ceiling.
 Up there, celestial beings in flowing pastel garments hover over glitzy chandeliers and gazing tourists.
 Almost as spectacular is the fact that the Hall itself stretches over two levels.

 As much distraction as that Hall may represent, do look out of the windows across the long stretch of baroque gardens right down to the Lower Belvedere.